-The goal of our second generation HAE discovery program is to discover and develop oral molecules for the prevention of HAE attacks which have a superior selectivity and bioavailability profile while maintaining similar potency as compared to avoralstat, our first oral drug candidate to treat HAE.
 HAE is a rare, severely debilitating and potentially fatal genetic condition that occurs in approximately 1 in 50,000 people.
 HAE symptoms include recurrent episodes of edema in various locations, including the hands, feet, face, genitalia and airway.
 Airway swelling is particularly dangerous and can lead to death by asphyxiation.
-In addition, patients often have bouts of excruciating abdominal pain, nausea and vomiting caused by swelling in the intestinal wall.
+In addition, patients often have bouts of severe abdominal pain, nausea and vomiting caused by swelling in the intestinal wall.
 By inhibiting plasma kallikrein, our HAE drug candidates suppress bradykinin production.
 Bradykinin is the mediator of acute swelling attacks in HAE patients.